Fascism

 -Ryan Chapman

-In facsism the authorities view the nation to be the highest spiritual value, if a religion is part of this the religion has to synchronize with this, seeing the nation as the chosen people for example.
+In fascism the authorities view the nation to be the highest spiritual value, if a religion is part of this the religion has to synchronize with this, seeing the nation as the chosen people for example.
 More than in nationalism, fascism works in the extreme with inner and outer enemies to instill a feeling of “oneness” and an embodied sense of the nation in each individual.
 They demand individuals to renounce their individuality and to unite with the state.

 Violence is a chosen means of politics.
 Purifying and cleansing from traitors is as much a core element of the fascist state and its ideology as war against its neighbor states or out-groups, whoever is considered to be an out-group by that particular fascist state.